 Use that tax refund to pad your wallet.
 That could mean adding a category called ‘Emergency Fund,’ if you don’t already have one.
 Or maybe budget those dollars to your true expenses—the expected, infrequent expenses that can feel like emergencies when we don’t plan for them (like car repairs or holidays).

 One thing’s for sure, sleep is sweeter when you’ve got cash in the bank in case you need it.
-If you’re wondering whether to pay off some debt or save for emergencies, read this.

 3. Get Ahead of Your Paycheck